-- Sam Vaknin1): Vaknin is a narcissism expert and the author of several books on the topic, including "Malignant Self-love: Narcissism Revisited." - Cynthia McWilliams and Mark D. Baldwin: McWilliams and Baldwin are researchers who have studied narcissism and its relationship to social media use and self-esteem. - Keith Campbell and Jean Twenge2): Campbell and Twenge are authors (Jean M. Twenge, W. Keith Campbell, 2009) and researchers who have studied the rise of narcissism in modern society and the potential consequences of this trend.
+- Sam Vaknin1): Vaknin is a narcissism expert and the author of several books on the topic, including "Malignant Self-love: Narcissism Revisited." - Cynthia McWilliams and Mark D. Baldwin: McWilliams and Baldwin are researchers who have studied narcissism and its relationship to social media use and self-esteem. - Keith Campbell and Jean Twenge: Campbell and Twenge are authors (Jean M. Twenge, W. Keith Campbell, 2009)2) and researchers who have studied the rise of narcissism in modern society and the potential consequences of this trend.

-- Craig Malkin: Malkin is a clinical psychologist and the author of "Rethinking Narcissism," a book that offers a more nuanced view of narcissism and offers strategies for dealing with narcissistic individuals. - W. Keith Campbell: Campbell is a psychologist and the author of "The Narcissism Epidemic," a book that explores the rise of narcissism in modern society and its potential consequences.
+• Craig Malkin: Malkin is a clinical psychologist and the author of "Rethinking Narcissism" (Craig Malkin, 2016), a book that offers a more nuanced view of narcissism and offers strategies for dealing with narcissistic individuals.